oddbird/oddsite/content/2018/01/03/introducing-herman.rst

     ///   }

-Herman supports `all SassDoc annotations`_, and we've added style guide features of our own...
+Herman supports `all SassDoc annotations`_, and we've added style guide features of our own…

 .. _all SassDoc annotations: http://sassdoc.com/annotations/